mahm0ud-hamed/EmbeddedLinux/embeddedLinux/embLinux-notes/init-process/README.md

 mode is used to init to reduce cpu load on system

 ## how to switch between mode
-init or telinit
+use commands -> init or telinit

-wahts is the used of this modes in embedded
+## wahts is the used of this modes in embedded?

 in embedded linux are divided into 2 modes mode 1